 These mechanisms are possible to implement using the WebCrypto API, which makes them web-friendly.
 Consulting with SA3 on these security algorithms is recommended.

 JSON Schema

-Th e JSON schema of the WASP messages is defined in the following table:
+Th e JSON schema of the SWAP messages is defined in the following table: